The following Q&A about excessing was created in collaboration between the DOE, the UFT and the Council of School Supervisors and Administrators.

 No, schools must meet the mandates for special education and ENL.
 Sometimes schools attempt to excess a person who is mandated in order for a school to be in compliance, but DOE reviews those excesses and often stops the excessing from happening.

-I'm a teaching fellow.
-Will programs like that continue to run?
 What does excessing mean for an untenured teacher?

-The Teaching Fellows program will continue to run for those who began in 2019 or earlier.
 Even as an untenured teacher, excessing does not mean that you are out of a job.
 When you are excessed, you lose your position in your school, but you do not lose your job, your salary or your medical benefits.
 You will have the opportunity to find another position, and if you do not, you will be placed in a school in your district, or elsewhere in your borough if there is a school that has a vacancy or long-term leave coverage in your license area.